Fliplet/fliplet-cli/docs/REST-API/fliplet-datasources.md

 e.g. `v1/data-sources/123/commit`

 The commit endpoint is useful if you want to insert, update and delete many records at once in a single API request.
 This makes it very efficient in terms of both minimizing the network requests and computation required from both sides.

+List of input parameters:
+- `entries`: (required array): the list of entries to insert or update (`{ data }` for insert and `{ id, data }` for updates).
+- `append`: (optional boolean, defaults to false): set to `true` to keep existing remote entries not sent in the updates to be made.
+When this is set to `false` you will essentially be replacing the whole data source with just the data you are sending.
+- `delete`: (optional array): the list of entry IDs to remove (when used in combination with `append: true`).
+- `extend` (optional boolean, defaults to false): set to `true` to enable merging the local columns you are sending with any existing columns for the affected data source entries.
+- `runHooks` (optional array) the list of hooks (`insert` or `update`) to run on the data source during the operation.

 The following sample request applies the following changes to the data source:
 - updates the entry with ID 123 merging its data with the new added column(s)